-A medical power of attorney is one type of health care directive -- that is, a document that set out your wishes for health care if you are ever too ill or injured to speak for yourself.
+A medical durable power of attorney is a type of health care directive—that is, a document that set out your wishes for health care if you are ever too ill or injured to speak for yourself.

-When you make a medical power of attorney -- more commonly called a "durable power of attorney for health care" -- you name a trusted person to oversee your medical care and make health care decisions for you if you are unable to do so.
+When you make a durable medical POA—more commonly called a "durable power of attorney for health care"—you name a trusted person to oversee your medical care and make health care decisions for you if you are unable to do so.
 Depending on where you live, the person you appoint may be called your "agent," "attorney-in-fact," "health care proxy," "health care surrogate," or something similar.

 Your health care agent will work with doctors and other health care providers to make sure you get the kind of medical care you wish to receive.
-When arranging your care, your agent is legally bound to follow your treatment preferences to the extent that he or she knows about them.
+When arranging your care, your agent is legally bound to follow your treatment preferences to the extent that the agent knows about them.

-To make your wishes clear, you can use a second type of health care directive -- often called a "health care declaration" or "living will" -- to provide written health care instructions to your agent and health care providers.
-To make this easier, some states combine a durable power of attorney for health care and health care declaration into a single form, commonly called an "advance health care directive."
+To make your wishes clear, you can use a second type of health care directive—often called a health care declaration or living will—to provide written health care instructions to your agent and health care providers.

-For more information about preparing documents to direct your health care, see the article The Living Will and Power of Attorney for Health Care: An Overview.
+For more information about preparing documents to direct your health care, see Nolo's collection of articles on health care directives.

-With a durable power of attorney for finances, you can give a trusted person as much authority over your finances as you like.
+With a durable POA (DPOA) for finances, you can give a trusted person as much authority over your finances as you like.
 The person you name is usually called your "agent" or "attorney-in-fact," though he or she most definitely doesn't have to be an attorney.